 Following the airing of Lifetime’s six-part docuseries, “Surviving R. Kelly,” — which describes decades of emotional, physical, and sexual abuse he allegedly perpetrated against Black girls and women — many of Kelly’s fans and supporters continue to rally around the singer-songwriter and even place blame on his accusers for being “fast.”

 This is not surprising.
 Studies have shown that Black girls, women, and non-binary people are hyper-vulnerable to abuse.
-About 22 percent of Black women in the United States have experienced rape.
-Forty percent will experience intimate partner violence in their lifetime.
-And Black women are killed at a higher rate than any other group of women.
+About 22 percent of Black women in the United States have experienced rape — and Black women are killed at a higher rate than any other group of women.
 A 2015 survey of Black trans and non-binary individuals found that 53 percent have experienced sexual violence, and 56 percent have experienced domestic violence.
 At least 16 Black trans people were reportedly murdered in 2018 alone.

 When abuse occurs, they are less likely to be believed and supported.
 A report published by Georgetown Law Center found that “adults view Black girls as less innocent and more adult-like than their white peers.”
 Black girls are perceived to be more independent, more knowledgeable about sex, and in less need of protection.